Blackprint/blackprint.github.io/docs/Sketch.md

 ```

 ## Get created node and cable list
 Blackprint does expose model and components through sketch.scope('modelName').
 Below is reactive list, so if you remove or modify the array it will also modify the sketch container.
-It's **not recommended** to modify the list directly.
+It's **not recommended** to modify the list directly with `.push, .splice, .pop` or other array manipulation function.
 ```js
 var ifaceList = sketch.scope('nodes').list;
 var cableList = sketch.scope('cables').list;